savonet/liquidsoap/doc/content/migrating.md

 In this page, we list the most common catches when migrating to a new version of Liquidsoap.

+### Generalities

+If you are installing via `opam`, it can be useful to create a [new switch](https://opam.ocaml.org/doc/Usage.html) to install the new version of `liquidsoap`.
+This will allow to test the new version while keeping the old version around in case you to revert to it.

+More generally, we recommend to always keep a version of your script around and also to make sure that you test your new script with a staging environment that is close to production.
+Streaming issues can build up over time.
+We do our best to release the most stable possible code but problems can arise from many reasons so, always best to first to a trial run before putting things to production!

 ## From 2.1.x to 2.2.x

 ### References